 Preferred pets and homes

-It’s always a good idea to stay open-minded and flexible when it comes to finding a sit - especially if you’re a new or first-time sitter just starting out.
-But to help pet parents get to know you a little better, and to help you both on your way to finding the perfect match, it can be useful to share a bit about where you'd like to house sit, or what kind of pets you're most interested in caring for.
+It’s always a good idea to stay open-minded and flexible when it comes to finding a sit - especially if you’re a new or first-time sitter.
+But to help pet parents get to know you a little better, and to help you both on your way to finding the perfect match, it can be useful to share a bit about the kinds of pets you're able to look after.

 Trust and safety…